FlexMeasures/flexmeasures/documentation/concepts/data-model.rst

 A sensor depicts how data is collected in detail.
 Each sensor links to an asset.

 For instance, an asset might have both a energy meter and a temperature reading.
-You'd link two sensors to that asset and each sensor would have a unique unit (e.g. kWh and C).
+You'd link two sensors to that asset and each sensor would have a unique unit (e.g. kWh and °C).

-You can also tell FlexMeasures in what timezone your data is expected to set, and what the resolution should be.
+You can also tell FlexMeasures in what timezone your data is expected to be set, and what the resolution should be.
-Then, FlexMeasures can control incoming data to these specs.
+Then, FlexMeasures can try to convert incoming data to these specifications (e.g. if Fahrenheit readings come in, it converts them to Celsius).

-A bit more intricate control is to describe when beliefs (see below), are known.
+A bit more intricate control is to describe when beliefs (see below) are known.
 You might get prices from a supplier, but the time you imported them is not the time they were known.
-A market might have a publish date you want to adhere to.
-More information `in the timely-beliefs documentation <https://github.com/SeitaBV/timely-beliefs/blob/main/timely_beliefs/docs/timing.md/#beliefs-in-economics>`_
+A market might have a publication date you want to adhere to.
+More information `in the timely-beliefs documentation <https://github.com/SeitaBV/timely-beliefs/blob/main/timely_beliefs/docs/timing.md/#beliefs-in-economics>`_.

 Beliefs